 Subterranean termites are the most common and destructive termite in the U.S. They are found in every state except Alaska.
 These insects make their home (a nest or colony) primarily in the soil or wood beneath the soil.
 They tunnel through the ground, searching for trees, brush and other decaying wood (preferred) found in nature.
 If this primary source is reduced or absent, termites look to other food sources, namely, your home.
 Termites easily access a home through any wood in contact with the soil.

 Ticks can be found year-round but are most prevalent in the warm summer months.
 They are parasites, and as a result, are on a continual quest for a host.
-If a host is not available, a tick can survive up to a year without feeding.
-There are two established families of ticks: hard ticks and soft.
-A tick matures from egg to adult in stages.
-Depending on the family, some reach maturity in only a few stages of growth.
+If a host is not available, however, a tick can still survive up to a year without feeding.
+There are two established families of ticks: hard and soft.
+A tick matures from egg to adult in stages, depending on the family, some reach maturity in only a few stages of growth.
 Ticks transmit a number of diseases as a result of feeding off both human and animal.

 Many common wild animals have long been making themselves at home in our suburbs and cities.
 They discover food in abundance in our gardens, trash cans and pets’ food dishes.
 They tend to look for areas that provide a warm shelter that will protect them from the elements such as attics, basements, walls and chimneys.
 If there are easy access points such as loose siding, broken windows or missing foundation vents, animals will be more likely to set up residence.